Sandy Skoglund: “The Outtakes” (2020)

-Collections and exhibitions
+In 2020, Skoglund discovered forgotten Kodak film boxes filled with alternative images of previously realized works that she considered to be failures.
+This series includes the composition Early Morning, which is an outtake of her iconic Revenge of the Goldfish.

+Exhibitions

+Skoglund's work has been exhibited in prominent galleries and museums both in the United States and abroad.
+Notable venues include the Whitney Biennial, Saint Louis Art Museum, Leo Castelli Gallery, Galerie Guy Bärtschi, Centro Italiano per la Fotografia, and the McNay Art Museum.

 Revenge of the Goldfish was featured in the 1981 Whitney Biennial, as well being exhibited Saint Louis Art Museum in 1981.
 Photographs of the artwork have been on view and collected by several institutions including, Smith College Museum of Art, which also owns the original installation.

+In 1983, she presented her installation and photograph Maybe Babies at Leo Castelli's Manhattan gallery.
+The immersive installation of "Fox Games" was acquired by the Denver Art Museum in 1990 and has been installed and exhibited there multiple times.

+In 1998, a retrospective of Skoglund's work titled "Reality Under Siege" toured to five museums: Smith College Museum of Art, March 12, 1998 - May 24, 1998; Cincinnati Art Museum, June 27, 1998 - August 23, 1998; Columbia Museum of Art, October 12, 1998 - January 3, 1999; Toledo Museum of Art, February 14, 1999 - May 2, 1999; Jacksonville Museum of Art, September 10, 1999 - November 7, 1999.
+The show comprised four installations as well as drawings, photographs and early examples of Skoglund's conceptual works.

 In 2000, the Galerie Guy Bärtschi in Geneva, Switzerland held an exhibition of 30 works by Skoglund.
-The photographs ranged her late 1970s series of plates on tablecloths to works from the 1980s and 1990s.
+The photographs ranged from her late 1970s series of plates on tablecloths to works from the 1980s and 1990s.
 A critic who reviewed the exhibition, Richard Leydier, commented that Skoglund criticism is littered with interpretations of all kinds, whether feminist, sociological, psychoanalytical or whatever.
 Skoglund has been nonchalant about how her work is read, while being forthcoming about the intent behind her work, saying, "What is the meaning of my work?
 For me, it's really in doing it."

+The large room-sized installation of The Cocktail Party was acquired by the McNay Art Museum in 2011 and has been installed and exhibited there multiple times.

-Another career retrospective of Skoglund's work was on view in 2019 at the Centro Italiano per la Fotografia in Turin, Italy.
+Another career retrospective of Skoglund's work was organized in 2019 at the Centro Italiano per la Fotografia in Turin, Italy.
 The title of the exhibition was Sandy Skoglund: Visioni Ibride, which translates to Hybrid Visions, a symbolic reference to her fusion of diverse media and imagery.
 The exhibition was curated by Germano Celant, who also published a comprehensive monograph on Skoglund's work from the 1970s to the present (2019).

-In September 2025, the McNay Art Museum opened a major solo show of her work in which the artist debuted new stagings of her Revenge of the Goldfish and Radioactive Cats.
-While earlier iterations were anchored to the wall, Skoglund reconfigured their setup to allow visitors to walk among the works.
-She also debuted an immersive work titled Fresh Hybrid, which had been created to stage the 2008 photo of the same name but had never been shown.

-Skoglund's works are held in numerous museum collections including The Whitney Museum of American Art, Brooklyn Museum, Denver Art Museum, the Museum of Contemporary Photography, San Francisco Museum of Modern Art, Montclair Art Museum, Nelson-Atkins Museum of Art, McNay Art Museum, St. Louis Art Museum, the High Museum of Art, the Getty Museum, Colleges and Historic Deerfield Museum Consortium, Smith College, Grinnell College Museum of Art, and the Dayton Art Institute.